-The language of individual talks about might decide their place of beginning.
+The language of individuals talk about might decide their place of beginning.
 We effectively correspond to each district with specific sorts of food, garments, verse, dance, music, and painting.
 The way of life we see today is intermixing nearby traditions with convictions from different pieces of the subcontinent.
-A few practices seem well defined for certain districts, some are comparable across locales, and others get from more seasoned frameworks and new structures.
+A few practices seem well-defined for certain districts, some are comparable across locales, and others get from more seasoned frameworks and new structures.
 The tradition of miniatures is rooted in Indian culture and there exist regional variations and this needs to be studied.

 Tradition of Miniatures